Game Management Unit 44A

 Beginning at U.S. Hwy 95 and the Bill Williams River; south along U.S. Hwy 95 to AZ Hwy 72; southeasterly on AZ Hwy 72 to Vicksburg; south on the Vicksburg-Kofa National Wildlife Refuge road to I-10; easterly on I-10 to the Salome-Hassayampa road (Exit 81); northwesterly on this road to Eagle Eye road; northeasterly on Eagle Eye road to Aguila; east on U.S. Hwy 60 to AZ Hwy 71; northeasterly on AZ Hwy 71 to U.S. Hwy 93; northwesterly on U.S. Hwy 93 to the Santa Maria River; westerly along the Santa Maria and Bill Williams rivers to U.S. Hwy 95; except those portions that are sovereign tribal lands of the Colorado River Indian Tribes.

-In 44A East, the bighorn sheep population is estimated at about 45 animals, and is spread over an area encompassing 3 mountain ranges Granite Wash, Harcuvar, and Black Mountains.
-Rams harvested in recent years range from about 150 – 165 BC points.
+In 44A East, the bighorn sheep population is estimated at about 117 animals and has shown steady increase over the past decade.
+The sheep herd is spread over an area encompassing 3 mountain ranges Granite Wash, Harcuvar, and Black Mountains.
+Rams harvested in recent years ranged from about 160 – 163 BC points.

-In 44A West, the bighorn population is estimated at about 45 animals within the Buckskin Mountains.
-Rams harvested in recent years range from 150 – 175 BC points.
+In 44A West, the bighorn population estimate has been trending up over the past few surveys and is currently estimated at about 66 animals within the Buckskin Mountains.
+Rams harvested in recent years range from 151 – 177 BC points.

 These two hunt areas offer mountain ranges with every type of bighorn sheep habitat from low rolling hills to high craggy cliffs.
 Access is better in some mountain ranges than others.
 The Granite Wash has the most access with the Harcuvar having the least.
 There are 9 developed sheep waters in these hunt units although bighorn sheep rarely are actively watering during our December hunts.

-Overview: Over the life of this hunt, approximately 35-40 elk have been taken.
-In the last two years, no elk have been reported taken.
+Overview: Since this hunt was established, approximately 35-40 elk have been taken.
 In the past, most of the elk taken were cows or small bulls.
 This area is not conducive to aerial surveys because of the low population and the dense vegetation that the elk inhabit.
 When the hunt was started, a number of years ago, the population estimate was 40-60.